-Reviewed/Adopted: Next Review Date: Review Frequency: Reviewed By: June 2022 June 2024 Every two years Standards and Curriculum
+Reviewed/Adopted: May 2023 Next Review Date: May 2024 Review Frequency: Every year

+Reviewed By: Standards and Curriculum

-Purpose
+1. Purpose

 For Curbar Primary School to fulfil the Prevent duty, it is essential that our staff can identify children who may be vulnerable to radicalisation and know what to do when they are identified.
-Protecting children from the risk of radicalisation should be seen as part of our wider safeguarding duties, and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.
+Protecting children from the risk of radicalisation should be seen as part of our wider safeguarding duties and is similar in nature to protecting children from other harms (e.g., drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.